marcdotson/data-5600/notes/notes.md

 - Business applications for analytics
 - Exercise: Read case and summarize the objective and the ideal data;
   narrate a business problem, it’s objective, and the ideal data
-- Wrapping up
+- Wrap up

 ## Modeling Workflow (Aug 27; Jan 7)

 ### Before Data

-- Getting started (solution, schedule, and workflow)
+- Get started (solution, schedule, and workflow)
 - High-level overview of the (interpretable) modeling workflow
+- Focus on being transparent and direct with objectives and assumptions
-- Consider: objective/loss function, data generation process/ideal
+- Plan/Narrate: objective/loss function, data generation process/ideal
   dataset
-- Decision theory is a principled, unifying framework for informing decision making in the presence of uncertainty
-- Actions, states of the world, objective function (payoff/loss)
-- Illustrate decision theory with a pros and cons list? then a payoff/loss matrix? maximize beneift/minimize loss
 - Stories – modeling as storytelling, starts as a narrative and then gets mathematized
-- Reference DAGs in DATA 5620
-- Build: Translate story into a mathematical model – a functional mapping of inputs to output
+- Build/Assemble: Translate story into mathematical models – a
-- Using linear models to formalize this story and probability distributions to quantify uncertainty
-- Models are simplifications of reality, but the goal is to capture the essence of the data generation process
-- Generative models, use to generate or simulate data to evaluate assumptions, prepare for an analysis, test code (recover parameters)
+  functional mapping of inputs to output and how you will evaluate it (loss function)
 - Activity: Discuss with your groups what kind of loss function, data generating process makes sense for your problem